krishnan-mani/cd-with-ecs/HOW-TO.md

   - The release pipeline consists of an upstream build job and downstream provisioning job
   - The build job pulls the application artifacts from version control, builds a Docker image, and pushes the image to a repository in ECR, and triggers the downstream provisioning job
   - The provisioning job uses the templates provided to create or update a stack in CloudFormation
+  - Independent release pipelines are used for each environment.
+  - We use a (branching workflow)[https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows] with Git, and each pipeline polls a particular branch for changes
+  - The development environment is deployed off the "develop" branch, and the UAT environment is deployed off "master" branch
+  - We use a convention for the Docker image tags, and the change-set that uses the commit key, for improved traceability

 Build steps